ct1/guides/production2_docker-nginx-django-gunicorn-channels2-daphne-redis-postgis.md

-# Production setup for django, gunicorn, channels2, daphne, redis, postgis, nginx using Docker
+# Production setup for django, gunicorn, channels2, daphne, redis, postgis and nginx using Docker

 Document strucuture